Vars-Ulrich/quartz/public/Amazon Web Services/AWS Products/AppSync.md

 2. **Real-Time Data with Subscriptions**: Supports real-time updates with GraphQL subscriptions, enabling web and mobile applications to maintain live updates.
 This is ideal for applications like chat apps, real-time notifications, and live data feeds.

-3. **Data Integration**: AppSync can integrate with various data sources directly, including AWS DynamoDB, AWS Lambda, Amazon Elasticsearch Service, as well as HTTP REST APIs.
-This allows it to act as a unified API layer for multiple backend services.
+3. **Data Integration**: AppSync can integrate with various data sources directly, including AWS DynamoDB, AWS Lambda, Amazon Elasticsearch Service, as well as HTTP [[REST API]]s.
+This allows it to act as a unified [[Application Programming Interface|API]] layer for multiple backend services.

 4. **Offline Support**: AppSync provides automatic data synchronization capabilities, which enable applications to function seamlessly offline and resynchronize with backend data stores when connectivity is restored.